Strange metal in the doped Hubbard model via percolation: Rewriting the Hubbard Hamiltonian

 where we have also introduced the shorthand notation $\alpha_i = \zeta_i,\mathcal{I}_{\zeta_i}$ with associated sums

-This inner product can be expressed in terms of the multi-electron wave functions \cref{eq:clusterWF} for the involved clusters.
+This inner product can be expressed in terms of the multielectron wave functions \cref{eq:clusterWF} for the involved clusters.
 Since the wave functions strongly depend on cluster shapes, these matrix elements do as well---all other indices being fixed, changing even just one of the shape indices $\lambda_1,\dots,\lambda_{N_c}$ or $\lambda'_1,\dots,\lambda'_{N'_c}$ can significantly affect the value of the matrix element.
-The initial and final sets of clusters are composed of the same number of sites $s = s_1 + \cdots + s_{N_c}$ with all but one in the same positions, so we can calculate the shift in the total center of mass of the sites forming the clusters---it shifts a distance $a/s$ in the direction opposite to the spin-down hop.
+The initial and final sets of clusters are composed of the same number of sites $s = s_1 + \cdots + s_{N_c}$, and the positions of these sites are the same with a single exception, so the total center of mass of the clusters shifts a distance $a/s$ in the direction opposite to the spin-down hop.
 (See the examples in \cref{fig:schematic}.)
 We give an explicit calculation of this matrix element in \cref{app:gcalculation} incorporating all constraints.

 The spin-down electron chemical potential term is much less complicated.
-No electrons are moved by this term, so in the cluster language it just takes some initial cluster configuration to itself---it contributes to the terms diagonal in cluster configuration space, like the spin-up hopping term.
+No electrons are moved by this term, so in cluster language it contributes to the terms diagonal in cluster configuration space like the spin-up hopping term.